qwx9/strangepg/README.md

 - strawk leaks some small amount of memory;
 awk wasn't meant to be used this way and plugging the leaks is not trivial

+Less major bugs:
+- Layouting currently doesn't place some of the nodes nicely;
+many plots look ugly by default but can be fixed by just moving the nodes around.
+- 3d navigation is a kludge on top of 2d navigation

 ## <a name="bundled"></a>Used and bundled alien software